RoozmehrKnight/vue-izitheme/README.md

 # Usage

-use <a>CSS Variables</a> throughout your project but instead of hard coding the variable values, use the iziTheme setTheme() method to inject the variable values into DOM.
+use CSS Variables throughout your project but instead of hard coding the variable values, use the iziTheme setTheme() method to inject the variable values into DOM.

 ## Example

 HTML
 ```
-<p>Lorem ipsum dolor sit amet, consectetur adipisicing elit.</p>
+<p>vue-izitheme is an easy-to-use plugin for managing themes in vue js</p>
 ```

 CSS